HeikoBecker/TheoremProving-Notes/Tactic-Equivalences.md

 In contrast, Coq has a separate proof-mode, that can be started after stating a theorem.
 This allows for easily stepping through proofs by just following the structure of the input file.

+_TODO: Isn't this simply a property of particular GUIs (Proof General vs. the Emacs mode for HOL4) rather than the actual ITPs?_

 ## Foundational differences